jogama/6.111-project/docs/report_jogama.md

 As for making the testbenches, I initially would open ISE and have it autogenerate them for me.
 I eventually tired of this, and used emacs macros to speed up writing the testbenches by hand.
 While vivado is certainly nice, I already use emacs for everything as it is and typed all my *.v there.

+Oh, I also used a laser cutter, because I fried a nexys.
+Cardboard would have sufficed, but hey!
+I can laser cut now!
+Really, the Cypress lab is awesome.
+It would be good to mention it as final projects begin, alongside the demos.
+I initially thought that if I wanted to 3d print a chassis, I'd need to pay copytech; I wasn't aware that I'd have access to a 3d printer myself through EDS.
+The obvious advice is to be more paranoid whenever your electronics are close to metal.